 Dental Work: You may get asked if you have been to see a dentist in the past 7 days.

 Feeling Unwell: Do you have a chesty cough, head cold, sore stomach, a sore throat, or an active cold sore?

 Hospital Waiting List: Are you waiting for treatment or are you currently undergoing medical tests?

 Infection: Have you had any kind of infection within the past 2 weeks?

-Piercings and Tattoos: Have you had a tattoo or any skin piercing in the past 4 months?
+Tattoos and Piercings: Have you had a tattoo or any skin piercing in the past four months?

 Travel: Did you travel outside the UK within the past 6 months for business or a holiday?